macmillanpublishers/bookmaker_tests/README.md

 # Usage
 ## Run tests
 To invoke the test in a Windows environment, just double-click the _run_bookmaker-test-direct.bat_ file.
 That launches the tests via bookmaker_test_direct.bat for any manuscript (.docx) files in the 'test_manuscripts' folder.
-Tests for each manuscript run in parallel.
+Tests run in parallel for each manuscript.
 It should all be done in 5-10 min.

 ## Review test results
 #### Review diffs